minakamoto/pcshscr2023/docs/th/2nd.md

   - SQLite is a lightweight, embedded relational database management system (RDBMS) that requires no server and runs as a single file on disk.
 SQLite is included in Python as a standard part of Python, so it can be used automatically when Python is installed.
 - About SQLAlchemy
   - We use SQLAlchemy for our hands-on ORM, which is a Python SQL toolkit and ORM library.
 It simplifies database operations and allows database tables to be represented as Python classes.
 This allows database operations to be performed in Python's object-oriented programming style.
-- Code and explanations about databases and SQL are taken from [FastAPI official website](https://fastapi.tiangolo.com/ja/tutorial/sql-databases).
+- Code and explanations about databases and SQL are taken from [เว็บไซต์ FastAPI อย่างเป็นทางการ](https://fastapi.tiangolo.com/ja/tutorial/sql-databases).
 If you want to know more details, please check there.

-**NOTE**:
+**หมายเหตุ**:

 - What to do if Pylance does not recognize the rye auto-built virtual environment and warns on import
   - If you get the warning shown in the screenshot below, please try the following actions.